This blog post is part of an ongoing series on Cornwall's Seawatching hotspots. Scroll down for Pendeen, Porthgwarra, St Ives Island and The Lizard:

 |Porthgwarra viewing area, looking SW towards the Runnelstone.|

 The location has its drawbacks.
 Its not the easiest road to access, the walk up the coast path with all the gear requires fitness and the privately owned car park charges at least £8 for a full day session.
+If you can pass these hurdles and the conditions are favourable, you will be treated.

 Seawatching at Porthgwarra starts properly in July and continues well into September.
 August is the optimum month.
 Indeed, many visiting birders combine a family holiday with a seawatch or two.